UVAdMIST/swmm_mpc/readme.md

 ```

 # Usage
+The `run_swmm_mpc` function is the main function (maybe the only function) that
-Here is an example of how I use swmm_mpc.
-First I write a small script to
+you will likely use.
+Here is an example of how I use it.
+First I write a small
-indicate the model and the different parameters I want to use, like this
+script to indicate the model and the different parameters I want to use, like
-(called "my_swmm_mpc.py in the next step"):
+this (called `my_swmm_mpc.py` in the next step):

 ```
 from swmm_mpc.swmm_mpc import run_swmm_mpc